 Action Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action Area designation Commonly identified as a National Recreation Area, but with no enabling legislation or legislated boundary.
 Designated by Congress as a National Recreation Area, with enabling legislation and a legislated boundary.
 NRA management NPS would continue to manage the natural, cultural, and recreational resources of the NRA, and associated facilities, pursuant to Reclamation law, NPS law, the 1965 MOA between NPS and Reclamation, and other applicable laws and regulations.
 However, the permanence of NPS as the manager of said resources would not be assured.
-NPS would manage the natural, cultural, and recreational resources of the NRA, and associated facilities, pursuant to Reclamation law; NPS law, including new legislation establishing the NRA; a revised MOA, which would further define the administrative jurisdiction, roles, and responsibilities of Reclamation and its managing entities, NPS, and Western within the NRA; and other applicable laws and regulations.
+The new NRA legislation would designate the National Park Service to be responsible for managing the natural, cultural, and recreational resources, visitor use and education, and associated facilities.
+Such management would be pursuant to Reclamation law; NPS law, including new legislation establishing the NRA; a revised MOA, which would further define the administrative jurisdiction, roles, and responsibilities of Reclamation and its managing entities, NPS, and Western within the NRA; and other applicable laws and regulations.
 The permanence of NPS as the manager of these resources would be assured.
-Reclamation projects management Reclamation and its managing entities, and Western, would continue to construct, operate, maintain, replace, and expand their facilities pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations, and would have unrestricted access to their lands and facilities.
-Reclamation and its managing entities, and Western, would construct, operate, maintain, replace, and expand their facilities pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations; and would have unrestricted access to their lands and facilities.
+Reclamation projects management Reclamation and its managing entities, and Western, would continue to construct, operate, maintain, replace, and expand their facilities; and they and their assigns would have unrestricted access to their lands and land interests, water and water interests, and facilities, pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations.
+Reclamation and its managing entities, and Western, would construct, operate, maintain, replace, and expand their facilities; and they and their assigns would have unrestricted access to their lands and land interests, water and water interests, and facilities, pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations.
 Acres of land within NRA by agency source Reclamation (NPS managed per agreement with Reclamation) - 40,360 acres NPS - 1,105 acres BLM - None USFS (NPS managed) - 325 acres CDOW - None Reclamation (NPS managed per agreement with Reclamation) - 41,860 acres NPS - 1,105 acres BLM (NPS managed) - 5,840 acres USFS (NPS managed) - 2,885 acres CDOW (NPS managed, if acquired by exchange) - 140 acres